wandss/wands-vue-grid/README.md

 const customizeMe = [{id:'id', hidden:true}, {id:'Repository', colName:'Git Hub Repo'},
                      {id: 'user', style:{'color': red}]
 ```
-where:
+Where:

 1 - **id**: must match key names inside _gridData_

 2 - **hidden**: makes this column to not be rendered

 3 - **colName**: the name to be displayed

-4 - **style**: an object to style all the cells that matches the given id.
+4 - **style**: an object to style all the cells that matches the given id